Clan del Golfo: Organization and structure

-AKA "Siopas", number two in the AGC organisation, is found dead in February 2023.
+Wilmer Antonio Giraldo Quiroz, aka "Siopas", number two in the AGC organisation, was found dead in February 2023.
 He appears to have been the victim of an internal purge.

-Colombian President Gustavo Petro announced that he was suspending a ceasefire between the armed forces of Colombia and the Gulf Clan following an attack on an aqueduct and shooting at police officers.
+In March 2023, Colombian President Gustavo Petro announced that he was suspending a ceasefire between the armed forces of Colombia and the Gulf Clan following an attack on an aqueduct and shooting at police officers.
 The President also accused the cartel of inciting a protest from informal gold miners.

+At the time of his New York sentencing in August 2023, Dario Antonio Úsuga David was described by U.S. federal prosecutors as the cartel's "supreme leader" and “the most violent and significant” Colombian drug trafficker since Pablo Escobar.

+On 26 December 2023, Clan del Golfo boss Jacob Rodríguez Úsuga, also known as "Atilio," was arrested by police in the municipality of Carepa, in Antioquia.
+Atilio is a cousin of Oteniel.

 Armed strikes

 On January 5, 2012, the organization launched an armed strike in much of northern Colombia to protest the killing of their leader 'Giovanni'.
 The strike completely paralyzed several Colombian departments as shopkeepers and travellers were told to stay at home or face 'consequences'.

 In 2012 the Gulf Clan also got into conflict with The Office of Envigado over the drug trade in Medellín.

 In 2017 the Gulf Clan began a "pistol plan" against the police officers because one of their leaders was killed.

-In April and May of 2022, the Gulf Clan held an armed strike in much of rural Northern Colombia after their leader Dairo Antonio Úsuga was extradited to the United States.
+In April and May 2022, the Gulf Clan launched attacks across rural northern Colombia after their leader Dairo Antonio Úsuga was extradited to the United States.

-Popular culture and coverage
+In popular culture

 The Clan del Golfo has, as of recently, been featured and discussed in several documentary programs such as the series by Vice titled Criminal Planet (2021) as well as the British television program called Cocaine: Living with the Cartels (2019).

-The program by Vice attempted to expose the strong connection and extremely lucrative partnership the Clan reportedly shares with the Albanian mafia in their massive cocaine pipeline to the markets in Europe, particularly in London.
-The British program Living with the Cartels takes four admitted middle class cocaine users from the U.K. to Colombia where they meet low-ranking members of the Clan to witness the purported origins of "where their cocaine comes from".